mitchellcairns/gbc-rgb-led/README.md

 If you are in 'Solid color mode'
 - Use dpad left and right to change the color hue
-- press twice and hold to enter saturation selection mode
+- press select twice and hold to enter saturation selection mode
 - use dpad left and right to select your saturation
-- press three times and hold to enter brightness selection mode
+- press select three times and hold to enter brightness selection mode

 If you are in 'Brightness selection mode'
 - Use dpad left and right to choose your brightness
-- press three times and hold to save all settings and return to 'Idle' mode
+- press select three times and hold to save all settings and return to 'Idle' mode